SpM-lab/irlib/README.md

 For building Python binding

 ## Installation
-See the following sample for a build (C++ unit tests and Python binding)
+See the following sample for a build.
+In this case, Python libraries and unit tests are built.

 ```
 $ cmake \